heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 Redux has been around long enough that you've probably used it.
 Despite newer alternatives like React-Query, Jotai, and Recoil, Redux still runs in production apps everywhere.

-The interesting thing about Redux isn't the action creators or reducers—it's the patterns underneath.
+The interesting thing about Redux isn't the action creators or reducers.
+It's the patterns underneath.
 Redux is built on two foundational patterns: Observable and Provider.
 Understanding these patterns explains not just how Redux works, but why it works the way it does.

 ## The Observable Pattern

 The Observable pattern is about watching for changes and letting interested parties know when something happens.
-Think of it like hosting a watch party—you notify everyone when the next episode starts.
+Think of it like hosting a watch party: you notify everyone when the next episode starts.

 Here's how you might implement one: